Granton, Edinburgh

 Granton is a district in the north of Edinburgh, Scotland.
 Granton forms part of Edinburgh's waterfront along the Firth of Forth and is, historically, an industrial area having a large harbour.
 Granton is part of Edinburgh's large scale waterfront regeneration programme.

 Name

+According to Stuart Harris, the name is derived from the Anglian grand tun, a farm or place of or at the gravel or sand.
+It is recorded from 1478 onward, with the division into Easter Granton and Wester Granton appearing from before 1612.

-Granton first appears on maps in the seventeenth century relating to the now-demolished Granton Castle.
+The name appears on maps in the seventeenth century relating to the now-demolished Granton Castle.
 The name also appears in Granton Burn, which now runs through Caroline Park down to what was Granton Beach.
-The name is presumed to come from Grant's Town or Grant's Dun (hill).
-However, the OED entry for the word grindle states that Granton is first recorded as Grendun, around 1200CE, which would make the Burn a boundary marker.

 Granton Castle

 Granton Castle is first documented in 1479, as a building owned by John Melville of Carnbee, Fife.
 It stood to the north-west of the current mansion, Caroline Park.
 On John's death it passed to his son, also John Melville, who was one of the many Scottish nobility killed at the Battle of Flodden.
 In 1592 it was sold by the Melville family to John Russell but by 1619 was acquired by Sir Thomas Hope, the Lord Advocate, who greatly altered and extended the castle.
 On his death it passed to his son, Sir John Hope, Lord Craighall.

 The building fell derelict by the 18th century.
 At the end of the 19th century the architectural historians MacGibbon and Ross did a survey and created scale drawings of the remnants.
 This showed a standard L-plan Scottish tower house with a courtyard to the north side.
 This was accessed by a gateway on the west side, on the outer side of which was a loupin stane, a set of steps to aid a person to mount a horse.

 In 1928 a quarrying firm, Bain and Brown, bought the site to excavate the rock outcrop beneath the castle.
 The majority of the castle was lost due to this exercise.
 The exercise itself was largely redundant as the steeply angled rock bed quickly meant excavation became too deep to be economic.
 Now only small fragments of the castle remain.

 The walled garden of the castle survives.
 For many years it was the home of a small scale commercial market garden.
 It was threatened by housing development proposals but was saved by a local campaign and is now maintained as a community resource by the Friends of Granton Castle Garden.